-- Use the appropriate tools/equipment
+- Use the appropriate tools and equipment

 - Use guardrails to prevent from falling

-Forklifts can move heavy weights to great heights.
-But if not done properly, lifting can lead to catastrophe.
 Uneven or unbalanced loads can shift quickly and fall as the forklift moves, causing the kind of accident that has led to many forklift fatalities.

-- Loads aren’t loaded on the forklift properly
+- Loads not loaded properly

-- Moving or lifting might have happened too quickly
+- Moving or lifting too quickly

 - Avoid carrying damaged loads